cara-tm/pat_article_social/help.md

 ##Usages

 Notice: All the following pat_article_social tags are intented to be used as single tags, not container ones.
 Previews of articles don't show the renderings of this plugin, voluntarily.
-Depending of the value of the "delay" attribute when the counting feature is chosen, pages rendering can be a little bit slow when catching time is over.
+Depending of the number of social links (each are individual TXP tags) and the value of the "delay" attribute when the counting feature is chosen, pages rendering can be a little bit slow when catching time is over.
 In all cases, you can take advantages to use the "asy_jpcache" plugin.

 ##1.° In your doctype HTML document (before &lt;/head&gt;)